Allan-Cao/pygrid/README.md

-# pythongrid
+# pygrid
 Simple Python based client for the GRID esports API with a collection of data pipeline functions to support processing of game data.

 ## Features / TODO
 - [x] Rate limited access to GRID GraphQL endpoints
 - [x] Simple client class to access commonly used queries.
 - [x] Automatic pagination for queries that require multiple API calls
-- [x] Minimal external dependencies; only httpx, arrow, pydantic and orjson for the client and ariadne-codegen for GraphQL API code generation.
+- [x] Minimal external dependencies; only httpx, pendulum, pydantic and orjson for the client and ariadne-codegen for GraphQL API code generation.
 - [ ] Release my scripts that parse returned data files ideally in a database agnositic format.
 As I don't expect this library to become that popular, my main focus will be on compatability with my own [ATG](https://github.com/Allan-Cao/ATG) database format.
 - [ ] Complete unit testing coverage of all parsing functions.
 - [ ] Release on PyPi for easier installation